dragonflydb/documentation/docs/command-reference/search/ft.search.md

 <details open>
 <summary><code>NOCONTENT</code></summary>

-returns the document ids and not the content.
+returns the document IDs and not the content.

 This is useful if Dragonfly is storing an index on an external document collection.
 </details>